-ICAN strives for high quality education and therefore, we have a thorough accreditation process and we are confident that any organisation, which undergoes this process will be in a prime position to offer our high quality educational programmes and conduct research at an international level.
+ICAN strives for high quality education and therefore, we have a thorough accreditation process.
+We are confident that any organisation which undergoes this process will be in a prime position to offer our high quality educational programmes and conduct research at an international level.
 The accreditation will give your organisation a high degree of international confidence.

 Benefits of becoming an ICAN Accredited Centre:

 ICAN accreditation is the symbol of trust in educational services offered by institutions.
 It will strengthen the profile of your institution and will reassure students, that you provide the highest quality of educational experience to them.